Made in 1974 - Excellent Condition

-With Black Leatherette Zip-Up Carry Case, New Ribbon and Facsimilie Instruction Book
+With Black Snap-Over Carry Case, New Ribbon and Original Manufacturers Instruction Book

-Case colour is White with White Keyboard, Grey Side Panels and Light Green Platen Knobs and Shift Keys
+Case colour is White with Charcoal Keyboard and Platen Knobs

-Featuring a 43-character keyboard with a pleasant (and adjustable) 'touch', this machine has a push-button pop-up paper rest.
+Featuring a 44-character keyboard with a pleasant 'touch', this machine has a fold-up paper rest.
 A nice feature is the margin release key, which also doubles as a keyboard anti-clash device to enable jammed typebars to be released from the keyboard without getting inky fingers !
 With typical German thoroughness, every detail has been carefully thought out to make the typing experience as pleasant and easy as possible.
-Save a few small paint chips, the casing is practically unmarked.

 If you are looking for a lightweight portable typewriter with a real appetite for work, that will give many more decades of reliable service, this is the machine to have.
 Replacement ribbons are still readily available 'off the shelf' for this model.